Auto Insurance in Michigan

 Insurance You May Want to Buy:

-There are several types of coverage that you can choose to buy in addition to the required no-fault insurance.
 Three of the most common types of extra insurance are described on this page.

 1. Collision and Comprehensive Insurance